Copywriting basics: How to boost conversions

 • Newsletter entry

-Almost all of these popular goals can be summarized under the term "conversion".
-A conversion is an action taken by users on your website or store and may turn visitors into buyers.
+Almost all of these popular goals can be summarised under the term “conversion”.
+A conversion is an action taken by users on your website or shop and may turn visitors into buyers.

 Knowing the goal helps you to structure your text correctly and guide readers step by step to the desired action.